AICTE Revises PGDM Admission 2025 Calendar; Last Date for Fee Refund Extended to August 21– Check Notification, Background, Impact

 Scenario 2: Student Withdraws Admission After Start of PGDM Course and Seat is Filled

-If the student withdraws admission after the start of PGDM Course, and the seat is filled up by the institution, then the institute has to give a fee refund to students after deduction of monthly fees and hostel changes.
+If the student withdraws admission after the start of PGDM Course, and the seat is filled up by the institution, then the institute has to give a fee refund to students after deduction of monthly fees and hostel charges.
 The AICTE handbook states: “In case, if a student leaves after joining the Course and if the vacated seat is consequently filled by another student by the last date of admission, the Institution must refund the Fee collected after a deduction of the processing Fee of not more than Rs.
 1000/- (Rupees One Thousand only) and proportionate deductions of monthly Fee and hostel rent, where applicable.”

 Scenario 3: Student Withdraws Admission After Start of PGDM Course and Seat is Not Filled

-If the student withdraws admission after the start of PGDM Course, and the seat is not filled up, then the institute has to return the security deposit and documents to students.
+If the student withdraws admission after the start of PGDM Course, and the seat is not filled up, then the institute has to return only the security deposit (not the fees) and documents to students.
 The AICTE handbook states: “In case the vacated seat is not filled, the Institution should refund the Security Deposit and return the original documents.
 The Institution should not demand Fee for the subsequent years from the students cancelling their admission at any point of time.”

 Last date for Withdrawal of PGDM Admission for Refund of Fee

-ACITE handbook and notifications releases the official start date of PGDM program, before which the students can take withdraw.
+ACITE handbook and notifications releases the official start date of PGDM program, before which the students can withdraw.
 “The last date for withdrawal of PGDM admission for the purpose of refund of fee shall be as per the last date mentioned in the Academic Calendar,” says the AICTE handbook.
 It further adds: “Fee refund along with the return of Certificates should be completed within 7 days.”

 Old Timelines for PGDM Admission – A Legacy of Covid-19